slyval/guidelines/SAP Commerce/Commerce Conventions.md

 - The method names should:
 	- be in **Camel** case
 	- only contain alphanumeric characters
+- Public methods in an interface must be documented with a description for the method and a documentation of the parameters and return types.
+Interfaces must also be documented to provide a description of the purpose of the interface

 #### Implementations
 Inmplementations are classes that define behavior for a given contract/interface.
 Classes can directly or indirectly - extending an existing implementation - implement  an interface.